MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 Are tested backups of the application, configuration, and data available?

 - Are the contents and integrity of backups regularly verified using a restore exercise?
-This check is particularly important after configuration management changes or version upgrades.
+This check is important after configuration management changes or version upgrades.

 ### Step 3: Determine the compromise recovery process

-This step might be necessary if you've determined that the control plane, which is typically AD DS, has been compromised.
+This step might be necessary if the control plane, which is typically AD DS, has been compromised.

 Your investigation should always provide output that feeds directly into the CR process.
 CR is the process that removes threat actor control from an environment and tactically increases security posture within a set period.
 CR takes place post-security breach.
 To learn more about CR, read the Microsoft Compromise Recovery Security Practice team's [CRSP: The emergency team fighting cyber attacks beside customers](https://www.microsoft.com/security/blog/2021/06/09/crsp-the-emergency-team-fighting-cyber-attacks-beside-customers/) blog article.